 Pasta - use your favorite shape here just make sure you add it uncooked so it can absorb all of the broth.
 This is the pasta I used.

-Shredded Cheese – whenever I need shredded cheese I like to buy it in a block and shred it myself – it’s more fresh and melts better in my onion.
+Shredded Cheese - whenever I need shredded cheese I like to buy it in a block and shred it myself - it's more fresh and melts better in my opinion.
 I use mozzarella and cheddar in this taco pasta recipe because it melts so beautifully, but Colby Jack, Monterey Jack or Pepper Jack would also work wonderfully!